haven1network/validator/Readme.md

     istanbul.propose("<address>", true);
     ```

-4. Exit the console:
+4. Add new node to the `HAVEN1` Organisation

     ```javascript
+    quorumPermission.addNode("HAVEN1","<enodeId>", { from: eth.accounts[0] });
+    ```

+5. Approve New Admin

+    ```javascript
+    # First Admin need to start the proposal system for new admin
+    quorumPermission.assignAdminRole("HAVEN1", "0xd141a28cdcc1b939926b56dcd394a02c11adb416", "ADMIN", { from: eth.accounts[0] })
+    # Subsequent Admin need to approve the new admin
+    quorumPermission.approveAdminRole("HAVEN1", "0xd141a28cdcc1b939926b56dcd394a02c11adb416", { from: eth.accounts[0] });
+    ```

+6. Exit the console:

+    ```javascript
     exit;
     ```

-5. Update the Haven1 Team once you have performed the following actions.
+7. Update the Haven1 Team once you have performed the following actions.

+## Debugging Validator FAQ

+*Problem:* Geth Connection Refused running `attach` command
+*Possible Solution:*
+    - Turn off your container
+    - remove geth.ipc if you still have a stray `geth.ipc` remaining then remove it.
+    - Start the container again and retry again
+    ```bash
+    docker-compose down
+    rm -f data/geth.ipc
+    docker-compose up -d
+    ```

+*Problem:* No file geth.ipc
+*Possible Solution:*
+    - Check if container is running.
+    - If the container is running then check the logs if there is any specific issue.
+    - Check if you have `geth.ipc` present in your local folder